On sub-determinants and the diameter of polyhedra: Introduction

 \section{Introduction}

 One of the fundamental open problems in optimization and discrete geometry is the question whether the diameter of a polyhedron can be bounded by a polynomial in the dimension and the number of its defining inequalities.
-The problem is readily explained: A \emph{polyhedron} is a set of the form $P = \{x \in \setR^n \colon Ax\leq b\}$, where $A \in \setR^{m×n}$ is a matrix and $b \in \setR^m$ is an $m$-dimensional vector.\footnote{Throughout this paper we assume that the matrix $A$ has full column-rank, i.e., the columns of $A$ are linearly independent.} A \emph{vertex} of $P$ is a point $x^*$ such that there exist $n$ linearly independent rows of $A$ whose corresponding inequalities of $Ax\leq b$ are satisfied by $x^*$ with equality.
-Two different vertices $x^*$ and $y^*$ are \emph{neighbors} if there exist $n-1$ linearly independent rows of $A$ whose corresponding inequalities of $Ax\leq b$ are satisfied with equality both by $x^*$ and $y^*$.
+The problem is readily explained: A \emph{polyhedron} is a set of the form $P = \{x \in \setR^n \colon Ax\leq b\}$, where $A \in \setR^{m×n}$ is a matrix and $b \in \setR^m$ is an $m$-dimensional vector.
+A \emph{vertex} of $P$ is a point $x^* \in P$ such that there exist $n$ linearly independent rows of $A$ whose corresponding inequalities of $Ax\leq b$ are satisfied by $x^*$ with equality.
+Throughout this paper, we assume that the polyhedron $P$ is \emph{pointed}, i.e. it has vertices, which is equivalent to saying that the matrix $A$ has full column-rank.
+Two different vertices $x^*$ and $y^*$ are \emph{neighbors} if they are the endpoints of an \emph{edge} of the polyhedron, i.e. there exist $n-1$ linearly independent rows of $A$ whose corresponding inequalities of $Ax\leq b$ are satisfied with equality both by $x^*$ and $y^*$.
 In this way, we obtain the undirected \emph{polyhedral graph} with edges being pairs of neighboring vertices of $P$.
 This graph is connected.
 The \emph{diameter} of $P$ is the smallest natural number that bounds the length of a shortest path between any pair of vertices in this graph.
-The question is now as follows.
+The question is now as follows: \begin{quote} Can the diameter of a polyhedron $P = \{x \in \setR^n \colon Ax\leq b\}$ be bounded by a polynomial in $m$ and $n$? \end{quote} The belief in a positive answer to this question is called the \emph{polynomial Hirsch conjecture}.
+Despite a lot of research effort during the last 50 years, the gap between lower and upper bounds on the diameter remains huge.
+While, when the dimension $n$ is fixed, the diameter can be bounded by a linear function of $m$ \cite{MR0254735,MR0355826}, for the general case the best upper bound, due to Kalai and Kleitman~\cite{MR1130448}, is $m^{1 + \log n}$.
+The best lower bound is of the form $(1+\varepsilon) \cdot m$ for some $\varepsilon>0$ in fixed and sufficiently large dimension $n$.
+This is due to a celebrated result of Santos~\cite{Santos10} who disproved the, until then longstanding, original \textit{Hirsch conjecture} for polytopes.
+The Hirsch conjecture stated that the diameter of a bounded polyhedron\footnote{A counterexample to the same conjecture for unbounded polyhedra was found in 1967 by Klee and Walkup~\cite{KleeWalkup}.} is at most $m-n$.
+Interestingly, this huge gap (polynomial versus quasi-polynomial) is also not closed in a very simple combinatorial abstraction of polyhedral graphs~\cite{EHRR10}.
+However, it was shown by Vershynin~\cite{MR2529774} that every polyhedron can be perturbed by a small random amount so that the expected diameter of the resulting polyhedron is bounded by a polynomial in $n$ and $\ln m$.
+See Kim and Santos~\cite{MR2681516} for a recent survey.